RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Each of these transformations is performed separately, and there is often considerable developer effort in threading a new column all the way through these layers.

 <p>
-In a local-first application, this doesn't need to be the case; all the queries can happen directly within the client.
-This raises the question: how should those queries be constructed and represented?
-We suspect that a good answer for many applications is to use a <strong>relational query model</strong> directly within the client UI code.
+In a local-first application, all the queries can instead happen directly within the client.
+This raises the question: how should those queries be constructed?
+We suspect that a good answer for many applications is to use a <strong>relational query model directly in the client UI</strong>.
 <Aside>
 As we'll discuss throughout this piece, SQL as a specific instantiation of the relational model has some shortcomings.
 This has often led to adding layers around SQL, like ORMs and GraphQL.
 However, in principle, a sufficiently ergonomic replacement for SQL could eliminate the need for such additional layers.
 </Aside>